AriDeve/JesterFree/JesterFree/assets/README.md

 # Jester Free
-Makes the Jester's scream the Free Bird guitar solo after having popped
+Makes the jesters cranking a Free Bird intro and its scream the Free Bird guitar solo<br>
+Also allows to configure if you want to enable the intro/solo, as well as change their volume

+If you really want to, it's also possible to change the intro/solo to your own audio,<br>
+all you have to do is replace `intro.wav` or `solo.wav` with something of your liking

 ## Manual Installation
 1. Install BepInEx
 2. Install LCSoundTool
-3. Extract JesterFree.dll and freebird.wav into the plugins folder of BepInEx (Preferrably into a separate folder)
+3. Extract `JesterFree.dll`, `intro.wav` and `solo.wav` into the `plugins` folder of BepInEx (Preferably into a separate folder)

 ## Credit
--  	atg FreeJester for the inspiration, seeing as this is the reverse of his project (His is the wind-up sound)
+- atg FreeJester for the inspiration
 - no00ob LCSoundTool for the easy way of loading audio
+- Lynyrd Skynyrd for Free Bird https://www.youtube.com/watch?v=0LwcvjNJTuM

 ## Source code and donations
 [Source code on GitHub](https://github.com/AriDeve/JesterFree)